juhahinkula/juhahinkula.github.io/_posts/2017-09-10-nativefirebase.markdown

 }
 {% endhighlight %}

 Button will call saveData method when it is clicked.
 The database listener has push function which takes new todo object as a parameter.
 New todo object will then be saved to firebase realtime db.
 Todo get two attributes description and date.
 Description is kept in state when TextInput is changed.
-Date is created when new todo is going to be saved.
+Date is created when new todo is going to be saved (TODO: change to datetime picker).

 {% highlight javascript %}
  saveData = () => {